 Dogs love to chew on things and they definitely love sunflower seeds!
 Sunflower seeds are high in protein and they’ll help keep your dog healthy.
-Sunflowers are grown all over North America, Europe, Asia and Africa where there is plenty of sunshine year round, which makes them perfect crops for canine consumption!
-Hey you, dog owners!
-If you’re still asking yourself: Can dogs eat sunflower seeds, move to the next section!
-It’s filled with dog food benefits.
+Sunflowers are grown all over North America, Europe, Asia and Africa where there is plenty of sunshine year round, which makes them a perfect crop!
+But can dogs eat sunflower seeds without limits?
+Move to the next section to find out!

 Feeding your dog sunflower seeds is one of the best things you can do for him.
 Sunflower seeds can help because:

 - Sunflower seeds are also a good source of protein, which helps maintain muscle mass.
-They’re especially beneficial for inactive or overweight dogs.
+They’re especially beneficial for inactive dogs.

-- Sunflower seeds contain linoleic acid, an omega-six fatty acid that is essential for healthy skin.
+- Sunflower seeds contain linoleic acid, an omega-6 fatty acid that is essential for healthy skin.
 It also helps reduce inflammation in the body.

-- Sunflower seeds fight bad cholesterol and prevent heart disease in dogs.
+- Sunflower seeds fight bad cholesterol and can help prevent heart disease in dogs.

 - Sunflower seeds contain magnesium.
 Magnesium reduces anxiety and alleviates fatigue.

-- Sunflower seeds are high in selenium whic improves metabolism and boosts the immune system.
+- Sunflower seeds are high in selenium, which improves metabolism and boosts the immune system.
 A dog with a healthy metabolism and strong immunity is less likely to suffer from health complications.

 Are Sunflower Seeds Poisonous to Dogs?

-How Much Sunflower Seeds is Good for Dogs and Is a Handful Bad for Dogs?
+How Many Sunflower Seeds Are Good for Dogs?

-40 sunflower seeds a day is safe for dogs.
+20–40 sunflower seeds per week is safe for dogs, depending on their size.
 Wag your tail if you think that’s a lot!
 If you want to give your dog sunflower seeds, offer only a small amount per day.
-You can also choose unsalted and roasted (not raw) varieties for dogs.
-Dogs don’t taste salt in the same way that humans do.
-If a certain food is high in sodium, it will make him thirsty and urinate more often.
+Choose unsalted and roasted (not raw) varieties to be safe.
+If a certain food is high in sodium, it will make your dog thirsty and urinate more often.

-Can Dogs Eat Sunflower Seed Shells and Sunflower Seed Butter?
+Can Dogs Eat Sunflower Seed Shells or Sunflower Seed Butter?

-Can dogs eat sunflower seed peels and butter as a healthy pooch treat?
-This question has appeared on various occasions.
+Can dogs eat sunflower seed peels and butter as a healthy treat?
+These questions have appeared on various occasions.
 It’s time to check the answers!

 - Dogs can eat sunflower seeds, but because of their sharp edges, the shells may cause an upset stomach.
 Make sure to remove the hard shells!